RoySenpai/Reliable-UDP/README.md

 - `RUDP_Socket::recv(void* buffer, size_t size)`: Receives a packet of data of a given size.
 - `RUDP_Socket::disconnect()`: Disconnects from the peer, if connected.

+Also, the class has some getters and setters for the socket settings:
+- `RUDP_Socket::getMTU()`: Returns the MTU of the socket.
+- `RUDP_Socket::getTimeout()`: Returns the timeout of the socket.
+- `RUDP_Socket::getMaxRetries()`: Returns the maximum number of retries of the socket.

+- `RUDP_Socket::isDebugMode()`: Returns whether the socket is in debug mode or not.
+- `RUDP_Socket::isConnected()`: Returns whether the socket is connected to a peer or not.
+- `RUDP_Socket::isServer()`: Returns whether the socket is a server or a client.

+- `RUDP_Socket::setMTU(uint16_t MTU)`: Sets the MTU of the socket, valid only if the socket is not connected.
+- `RUDP_Socket::setTimeout(uint16_t timeout)`: Sets the timeout of the socket.
+- `RUDP_Socket::setMaxRetries(uint16_t max_retries)`: Sets the maximum number of retries of the socket.
+- `RUDP_Socket::setDebugMode(bool debug_mode)`: Sets the debug mode status of the socket.

+- `RUDP_Socket::forceUseOwnMTU()`: Forces the socket to use its own MTU instead of the peer's MTU, valid only if the socket is connected. **Experimental feature, use with caution.**

 For the C version, the methods are the same, but they are prefixed with `rudp_` instead of `RUDP_Socket::`, and the socket is a pointer to a `RUDP_socket` struct.

 Note that `RUDP_API.h` is the header file for the C version of the library, and `RUDP_API.hpp` is the header file for the C++ version of the library.